Shangri-La Beer: Location

 The Shangri-La Highland Craft Brewery is located on the Tibetan plateau at 3300 meters above sea level in the city of Shangri-La.
 Shangri-La is called in Tibetan Gyalthang or Gyaitang, which is reputedly the Valley of the Blue Moon and means "Royal plains".
 This ancient name is reflected in the Tibetan Pinyin name of the town of Jiantang (建塘; Jiàntáng), the county seat.
 Due to its location on 3300 meters above sea level.
 In the second half of the 20th century, Shangri-La City was called Zhongdian (中甸 (Zhōngdiàn)) but was renamed Shangri-La on December 17, 2001, after the fictional land of Shangri-La in the 1933 James Hilton novel Lost Horizon, in an effort to promote tourism in the area.

 Shangri-La Beer Visitors Center

-The Visitors Center of Shangri-La Highland Craft Brewery is located at Qingkou Industrial Zone, 674400 Zhongdian, Yunnan, China, approximately 10 km outside of Shangri-La City.
-Shangri-La has tours, including a beer tasting, which are offered in English, Chinese, and German.
+The Visitors Center of Shangri-La Highland Craft Brewery is located at Qingkou Industrial Zone, 674400 Zhongdian, Yunnan, China, approximately 10 kilometers outside of Shangri-La City.
+Shangri-La has tours, including a beer tasting, that are offered in English, Chinese, and German.